 Sometimes monsters have fur, but sometimes they look like us.
 They hit and yell and scream.
 So what happens when the monster is not a monster.
 What happens if it goes by Mom or Dad?

 April is Child Abuse Prevention Month and this week we cover child abuse prevention.
-Here are the ways you can spread awareness in 5 minutes or less.
+Here are the ways you can spread awareness for child abuse prevention.

 Support programs for new parents are prenatal support programs where support is offered during the period of a newborn baby.
 A myriad of services are offered, including nurse visitation, in-home parenting and education, and social worker intervention if need be.
 Social networks are also offered to help new parents connect with others instead of feeling isolated.

 Many programs that provide parenting education, such as natural childbirth groups, community-based prevention programs, and mental health services provide social support systems for abuse.
 Self-help groups also provide a network of support to members in adjusting to familial change.